 Partnership with Sioux Falls Seminary Creating Opportunity

-A partnership agreement between Sioux Falls Seminary and Taylor Seminary, signed in June 2015, is uniting these institutions and creating groundbreaking new opportunities in theological education.
+A partnership agreement between Sioux Falls Seminary and Taylor Seminary, signed in June 2015, is creating groundbreaking opportunities in theological education.

 This partnership began with a focus on online education, faculty development and global theological education.
-Over the past two years, the partnership has deepened significantly and has resulted in the integration of some systems, operational functions and academic programming.
-For example, the seminaries have merged the curricular competencies and outcomes for respective Master of Divinity (MDiv) programs; the two schools share a registrar, and each school now also recognizes their campuses as educational sites of the other.
+Over the past two years, the partnership has deepened significantly and has resulted in the integration of some systems, operational functions, and academic programming.
+For example, the two schools share a registrar, and each school now recognizes their campuses as educational sites of the other.

 This partnership is centered on the shared belief that theological education should be a system in which multiple partners participate in the holistic development of individuals.
-During the first year of the partnership, Taylor and Sioux Falls discovered that they also shared a vision for the future of theological education.
-That shared vision is one in which seminaries, denominations, and local churches work together to build innovative models of theological education that are affordable, accessible, and relevant—all while remaining faithful to the unshakeable truth of God's word and the transformational essence of theological education.
+In addition, they have a shared vision in which seminaries, denominations, and local churches work together to build innovative models of theological education that are affordable, accessible, and relevant—all while remaining faithful to the unshakeable truth of God's Word and the transformational essence of theological education.

 Looking Towards the Future